If your bike is stolen

 Crucial: Never accept a ride or lift from a taxi if it does not have Taxi plates.

-All taxi and minicab drivers have to pass an extra driving tests and receive information about safeguarding their passengers before they are licensed.
-If you have a problem with a taxi driver, you can complain to the Police or District Authority.
+All taxi and minicab drivers have to pass an extra driving tests and learn about safeguarding their passengers before they are licensed.
+This is to help protect children and adults.
+If you are worried about a taxi driver, you should tell a trusted adult as soon as possible, and if possible save details of their taxi number or number plate so they can be reported.

 You can find lists of local Taxi firms and locations of taxi ranks on your District Council website.